syntaxsurge/creator-bank/blockchain/README.md

 3. **Registrar** – requires `MEMBERSHIP_CONTRACT_ADDRESS`.
 Grants registrar role on the pass contract.
 4. **MembershipMarketplace** – requires membership + treasury addresses.
 Configures fees and cooldowns.
 5. **RevenueSplitRouter** – optional helper for direct revenue distribution.
+6. **InvoiceRegistry** – mints the canonical invoice ledger so the app can issue and settle invoices on-chain.

 Registrar deploys a fresh `SplitPayout` per course.
 Minting and renewals always flow through the marketplace to enforce cooldowns and revenue splits.